Justicea83/elkstack/README.md

 Make sure the name of the file is `cars.csv`

+For the final project, write your config file and name it `logstash-finalproject.conf`

+Move it to `/logstash/logstash-finalproject.conf`

+I wrote the geopoint file for you so you're all good

 1. Download docker and make sure it's running
 2. Ensure you have docker compose as well